Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Dull graphs and their isomorphisms

-Note that $N$ is determined by the edge labels in the decorated graph and the labels $e_{\max}$ and $e_{\min}$: it is $e_{\min}$ in (a), the label of an edge in (b), $ \frac{1}{2m^2}\left(\frac{1}{e_{\max}}-\frac{1}{e_{\min}}\right)$ (where $m$ is the duplicate label) in (d) and (c).
-So $N$ is not affected by a positive rescaling of the graph.
+Note that, if $M$ is rational, $N$ is determined by the edge labels in the decorated graph and the labels $e_{\max}$ and $e_{\min}$: it is $e_{\min}$ in (a), the label of the edge between isolated vertices in (b), $ \frac{1}{2m^2}\left(\frac{1}{e_{\max}}-\frac{1}{e_{\min}}\right)$ (where $m$ is the duplicate label) in (d) and (c).
+So $N$ is not affected by a multi-rescaling of the graph.
 Also note that the edge-lengths of the remaining edges and the area label of the remaining fat vertex are determined by the above sizes and by equations \eqref{eq:emin} and \eqref{eq:emax}.
-If the graph obtained by a positive rescaling is the extended (generic) decorated graph of a Hamiltonian $S^1 \acts (M',\omega')$ then the rescaled graph is again as in Figure \ref{fig:circle on hirzebruch}, respectively, with the same $N$ and with $\beta',f'$ obtained by a positive rescaling of $\beta$ and $f$.
+Therefore, the multi-rescaling $\psi$ of the graph only replaces $\beta,f$ with positive $\beta',f'$, respectively.
+By \cite[Theorem 6.3 and Lemma 6.15]{karshon}, $(M',\omega')$ is also a symplectic ruled surface.
+Moreover, it has the same genus and parameter $N$ (if rational) as $M$, so $M=M'$.
+Moreover, since the graphs of $S^1 \acts (M,\omega)$ and $S^1 \acts (M,\omega')$ differ only by the values of the parameters $\beta,f$, the $S^1$-actions are the same and the identity map is an $S^1$-compatible positive rescaling of the form.
+This map induces $\psi$.